Skip to main content

 Revocation

-A PINT can be invalidated before its exp.
-When that happens, every JWT ever issued against that PINT becomes invalid regardless of the JWT’s own expiry.
+A can be invalidated before it expires.
+When that happens, every JWT ever issued against that mandate becomes invalid regardless of the JWT’s own expiry.
 Revocation is the mechanism that closes the gap between “the user changed their mind” and “the user’s token expires.”
+A Stamped Mandate is carried on the wire as a PINT, so the status and revocation endpoints below operate on the underlying PINT (and its exp).

 What triggers revocation